 We look for Doctoral Candidates with a master degree in a relevant discipline (life/technical sciences) interested in combining clinical, experimental and technical research.
 The recruitment process comprises three stages:

 - Candidates apply for a position using the online application form.The candidate submits a CV preferably using the Europass template.
 The DIALECT Project Manager provides a first screen of the written applications to check eligibility of the candidate, and forwards the eligible applications to the principal investigator and local recruitment committee (LRC) of the host institution of the project.
 The LRC will screen the applications.
-The recruitment committee (RC, see below) advises beneficiaries and the doctoral candidate who applied for a specific position, in case another or more suitable position within DIALECT is available.

 - Online interviews will take place with a preselected long-list of candidates by the LRC.